Geometric analysis of the Yang-Mills-Higgs-Dirac model: Small energy regularity

 Since the Dirac action may be negative, which makes the action functional non-coercive, we have to use here another \emph{energy} of the spinorial fields.
 More precisely, we introduce the following energies for the three fields in our model: for an open subset~$U\subset M$

+and furthermore, by the notation~$E(\phi,\psi;U)$ we mean the sum of the energies of the section~$\phi$ and the spinor~$\psi$.
 When~$U=M$, we will omit the domain if there is no confusion.
-The basic principle is that, if these \enquote{energies} are small enough on~$U$, then the fields are as regular as one expects, with uniform estimates of their higher derivatives by these energies.
 Due to the conformal invariance/covariance in dimension two, it is reasonable to have the smallness assumptions on small domains.
 Thus we can restrict the model to a small disk where the bundles are trivialized.
 For simplicity of notation we may assume that the local metric is Euclidean.

-Let~$B$ be a Euclidean disk and consider the trivialized bundle~$P=B\times G$ with connection~$\omega$.
+Let~$B$ be a Euclidean disk and consider the bundle~$P=B\times G$ with connection~$\omega$.
 The associated bundle is~$\FB=B\times \fiber$, and the section is locally given by a map~$u\colon B\to N$.
 The induced covariant derivative is as before given by

 As a local map, the Dirichlet energy of~$u$ is

 By~\eqref{eq:local A-derivative of u}, and up to a gauge if necessary, we have

 Thus, locally, we may not distinguish the classical Dirichlet energy of~$u$ with its vertical energy as a local section.